 Next time you hear from her, same thing.
 It may even be the same problem, because if she solved that problem, she’d have to come up with something new.

 If you get a word in edgewise, it’s usually what’s called a shift response, one where the person immediately shifts the focus back onto them.

-An example of a shift response conversation:
+Examples of conversational narcissim, or a shift response conversation: